-The Company recognized for the nine months ended September 30, 2019 a gain of \$13,558 primarily from the contribution of one of the Company's greenhouse facilities in Delta, British Columbia and related land to Pure Sunfarms.
+The Company recognized for the six months ended June 30, 2019 a gain of \$13,566 on the contribution of one of the Company's greenhouse facilities in Delta, British Columbia and related land to Pure Sunfarms.
 See note 7 of the condensed consolidated interim financial statements for details of the transaction.